 By design, there is no “Compress Entire Database” command in SQL Server.
 Instead, you need to evaluate individual indexes, based on their size, estimated compression savings and volatility.
 The ideal case is a large table that shows very good compression savings that is read-only.
+Often, you might have large audit or logging tables that only see INSERTS, which are usually great data compression candidates.
 A terrible candidate is a small table, that does not show much compression savings, with very volatile data.

 Estimating Data Compression Savings in SQL Server

 I long ago got tired of manually running the sp_estimate_data_compression_savings system stored procedure for each index in a database.
 Instead, I decided to write some T-SQL that would somewhat automate the process.
 If you set the schema name, table name, and desired data compression type in the variable declarations at the top of the script, you will get some pretty detailed information about all of the indexes in that table.

 Running my query will help you make a more informed decision about which indexes to compress.

 In SQL Server 2019, sp_estimate_data_compression_savings was enhanced by adding the COLUMNSTORE and COLUMNSTORE_ARCHIVE compression types as options.
 SQL Server 2022 will add XML compression as an option.